Teradata/product-help/IMC/Consumption-Dashboard/Vantage-Units-Consumption-Dashboard.md

 You can export Vantage Unit data to .csv format by selecting the export button.

-Select **Vantage Units Details** to filter by engine, period, and department and to see the 10 queries that consumed the most Vantage Units.
+Select **Vantage Units Details** to filter by engine, time period, and department and to see the 10 queries that consumed the most Vantage Units.